About the AG

 4. If you find items you don’t understand on your report, call the credit bureau at the number on the report.

 Credit bureau staff will review your report with you.
 If the information can’t be explained, then you will need to call the creditors involved and report the crime to your local police or sheriff’s office.
-For more information on what to do in this case, visit our other Identity Theft web pages.
+See the Identity Theft Victim Checklist.